Mamdasn/lognostic/README.md

 docker run --name lognostic_instance lognostic
 ```

-The docker builds the envioronment followed by running the pre-commits and unit tests.
+> The docker builds the envioronment followed by running the pre-commits and unit tests.
-### Documentation

-The documentation is automatically generated from the content of the [docs directory](./docs) and from the docstrings of the public signatures of the source code.

-### Releasing

-Trigger the [Draft release workflow](https://github.com/Mamdasn/lognostic/actions/workflows/draft_release.yml) (press _Run workflow_).
-This will update the changelog & version and create a GitHub release which is in _Draft_ state.

-Find the draft release from the [GitHub releases](https://github.com/Mamdasn/lognostic/releases) and publish it.
-When a release is published, it'll trigger [release](https://github.com/Mamdasn/lognostic/blob/master/.github/workflows/release.yml) workflow which creates PyPI release and deploys updated documentation.

 ### Pre-commit